hmc-cs111-spring2023/what-is-a-DSL/README.md

 ## Grading

-Good responses (i.e., responses that receive a 3) will:
+Good responses (i.e., responses that receive a B) will:

 - fully respond to every prompt in the starter file, _and_
 - be well-written and easy to read, i.e., clear yet concise using good